Morpheush333/ticketViewer/README.md

 run application on Spring-boot

-provide on your browse url
+enter the url in your browser
 ```
 http://localhost:8080/ticketViewer/tickets
 ```